PatrickMartinsDev/gerenciador-ordens-servico/README.md

 # Gerenciador de Ordens de Serviço

+The deployed page can be reached at clicking [here](https://gerenciador-ordens-servico-347d7ff3d89b.herokuapp.com/)

 *This project requires that you already have installed in your machine the latest versions of Python and Node.js*

-# First Steps
-- Open the terminal in the folder orderManager/manager
-- run the code to install the libs that are required pip install -r requirements.txt

-# Running the server
+# Running the server localy
-- Now you can run the server.
-For this you just have to run in your terminal the code below: py manage.py runserver
+- Run the code below to run the server: py manage.py runserver

 - The server should run and then it will give the port that it's running